 Does Cat Adoption Cost Money?

 Although there are many benefits associated with adopting a cat, the one we like the most is their minimal adoption cost.
 Depending on the organization, the shelter will only ask you for a small fee before handing you the cat.

-What's more, all the vaccination, booster shots, spaying, microchipping, etc., are covered within that small fee.
-The only thing left is the cat essentials, which you will learn about in this article.
+What's more, all the vaccination, booster shots, spaying, microchipping, etc., are covered within that small fee for some cases.
+The only thing left is the cat essentials, which you will learn about from now on.